projectpythia-mystmd/pythia-cookoff-2025/travel.md

 ## Funding for travel

-Project Pythia has limited funding from the U.S. National Science Foundation to support travel expenses for participants!
+Project Pythia has limited funding from the U.S. National Science Foundation to support travel expenses for US student and PosDdoc participants!

 ### How?

 #### Travel Support

 Participant Travel Support (PTS) will be made available for a limited number of attendees.
+Participant travel support is only available to students and PostDocs residing in the US.
 Please indicate your support needs when you [register](https://www.eventsquid.com/contestant-reg.cfm?event_id=27191).
 Applications for PTS are due by June 20.